BriantOliveira/Personal-Notebook/machine-learning.md

 This question can also be rephrased to include more than two options: Is this A or B or C or D, etc.?
 This is called multiclass classification and it's useful when you have several — or several thousand — possible answers.
 Multiclass classification chooses the most likely one.

+The goal of classification is to identify what_class_a sample belongs to.

+A class could be something like_Windows 10 Mobile_, whereas a sample could be something like_phone_.
+To get classification working, you have to feed the computer a large number phone samples, some of them labeled_Windows 10 Mobile_, and others labeled, well..._non-Windows 10 Mobile_.
+With enough training data, a classifier will eventually be able to generalize what similarities constitute a Windows 10 Mobile phone and voilà, you've trained a computer to figure out phone types!Given a list of emails marked spam and not-spam, figure out if a newly received message is actually spam or not.

+* Given many different images of your friends, perform facial recognition on a new, never-before seen image of one of your friends.
+* After being trained with a few books, decide which of the before seen authors wrote an unidentified article.
+* Given a list of physical symptoms, determine what ailment a person has.

+Classification falls into the realm of supervised learning because for it to work, you have to guide the computer by proving it with examples of correctly labeled records.
+Once you're done training the computer, you can test it by seeing how accurately it scores those new records.

 **2. Is this weird? \(Anomaly detection\)**

 If you have a credit card, you’ve already benefited from anomaly detection.
 Your credit card company analyzes your purchase patterns, so that they can alert you to possible fraud.
 Charges that are "weird" might be a purchase at a store where you don't normally shop or buying an unusually pricey item.